-Resolutions 26 and 27 are special resolutions and seek authority for the Company to purchase its own ordinary shares or preference shares subject to specified limits and conditions.
+Resolutions 26 and 27 seek authority for the Company to purchase its own ordinary shares or preference shares subject to specified limits and conditions.

-26. That the Company be authorised to make market purchases (as defined in the Companies Act 2006) of its ordinary shares of US\$0.50 each provided that:

-- (A) the Company does not purchase more than 330,063,429 shares under this authority; - (B) the Company does not pay less for each share (before expenses) than US\$0.50 (or the equivalent in the currency in which the purchase is made, calculated by reference to a spot exchange rate for the purchase of US dollars with such other currency as displayed on the appropriate page of the Reuters screen at or around 11.00am UK time on the business day before the day the Company agrees to buy the shares); and - (C) the Company does not pay more for each share (before expenses) than the higher of (i) five per cent over the average of the middle market prices of the ordinary shares according to the Daily Official List of the London Stock Exchange for the five business days immediately before the date on which the Company agrees to buy the shares and (ii) the higher of the price of the last independent trade and the highest current independent purchase bid on the trading venue where the purchase is carried out (including when the shares are traded on different trading venues), such authority to apply until the end of next year's AGM (or, if earlier, until the close of business on 8 August 2019) but during this period the Company may agree to purchase shares where the purchase may not be completed (fully or partly) until after the authority ends and the Company may make a purchase of ordinary shares in accordance with any such agreement as if the authority had not ended.
+- 26. That the Company be authorised for the purposes of section 701 of the Companies Act 2006 to make market purchases (as defined in the Companies Act 2006) of its ordinary shares of US\$0.50 each provided that: - (A) the Company does not purchase more than 330,996,724 shares under this authority; - (B) the Company does not pay less for each share (before expenses) than the nominal value of the share; and - (C) the Company does not pay more for each share (before expenses) than the higher of (i) five per cent. over the average of the middle market prices of the ordinary shares according to the Daily Official List of the London Stock Exchange for the five business days immediately before the date on which the Company agrees to buy the shares and (ii) the higher of the price of the last independent trade and the highest current independent purchase bid on the trading venue where the purchase is carried out (including when the shares are traded on different trading venues), such authority to apply until the end of next year's AGM (or, if earlier, until the close of business on 7 August 2020) but during this period the Company may agree to purchase shares where the purchase may not be completed (fully or partly) until after the authority ends and the Company may make a purchase of ordinary shares in accordance with any such agreement as if the authority had not ended.
+For the purposes of determining compliance with the conditions in paragraphs (B) and (C), the nominal value of the share or the relevant price (respectively) shall, if necessary, be converted into the currency in which the purchase is to be made, calculated by reference to the spot rate of exchange between the currency of the nominal value or of the price (as applicable) and the currency in which the purchase is to be made, as displayed on the appropriate page of the Bloomberg screen (or on the appropriate page of such other information service which publishes that rate from time to time) at or around 11.00am UK time on the business day before the day the Company agrees to buy such share.

-The effect of this resolution is to renew the authority granted to the Company to purchase its own shares up to a maximum of 330,063,429 ordinary shares until the AGM in 2019 (or, if earlier, until the close of business on 8 August 2019) at, or between, the minimum and maximum prices specified in this resolution.
-This is approximately 10 per cent of the Company's issued ordinary share capital as at 15 March 2018 (the latest practicable date prior to the publication of this document).
+The effect of this resolution is to renew the authority granted to the Company to purchase its own shares up to a maximum of 330,996,724 ordinary shares until next year's AGM (or, if earlier, until the close of business on 7 August 2020) at, or between, the minimum and maximum prices specified in this resolution.
+This is approximately 10 per cent of the Company's issued ordinary share capital as at 14 March 2019 (the latest practicable date prior to the publication of this document).
 No repurchases of shares will be conducted on The Stock Exchange of Hong Kong Limited.
+The Company shall give equitable treatment to the holders of Indian Depository Receipts vis-à-vis its shareholders in United Kingdom, in case of a buy-back.